2200092/CS220AU-DP-2022/README.md

 - Find a partner for project evaluation.
 ### in week 8
 - Read some articles and pages with relevant information.
+- Watch some documentaries and series on artificial intelligence.